genomic-medicine-sweden/NGPIris/README.md

 ```
 This will prompt NGP Iris 2 to complain about incomplete credentials.
 Of course, the same error would occur if the reverse between the HCP and HCI fields would be true.

+## Technical package documentation
+A thorough package documentation can be found in [docs.md](docs.md).

 ## Basic usage
 NGP Iris 2 is to be used as a Python package.
 The main use consists of accessing an HCP or HCI via the AWS S3 service.
 This section contains examples of how NGP Iris 2 might be used to do so.